vincentT360/python-ndn-interdomain-trust/README.md

     #        +->* /lvs-test/author/xinyu/KEY/%18%F9%A7CP%F6%BD%1B/ndn/v=1647829957196

-To create this keychain, execute the following steps in your command line for each domain using ```ndnsec``` You can replace the author name to whatever you want, but make sure you update lvs_text in the code to reflect that.
+To create this keychain, execute the following steps in your command line for each domain using ```ndnsec``` You can replace the author name to whatever you want, but make sure you update the code to reflect that.
 This example is for domain /lvs-test2.
 ```
 ndnsec key-gen /lvs-test2